sous-chefs/chef-splunk/README.md

 initiate the captain election process.

-In addition to using this recipe for configuring the search head cluster members, you will also have to manually configure a stand-alone search head instance to serve as the search head cluster's deployer.
+In addition to using this recipe for configuring the search head cluster members, you will also have to manually configure a search head instance to serve as the search head cluster's deployer.
 This is done by adding a `[shclustering]` stanza to that instance's `etc/system/local/server.conf` with the same `pass4SymmKey = <shcluster_secret>` and the same `splunk_shclustering_label`.
-This deployer must be configured prior to running the bootstrap on the captain and then the search head cluster member nodes configured with this deployer node's mgmt_uri set in the member node's `splunk_shclustering_deployer_url`
+This deployer is optional, but should be configured prior to running the bootstrap on the captain and then the search head cluster member nodes configured with this deployer node's mgmt_uri set in the member node's `splunk_shclustering_deployer_url`